taloen920/SAGNet/README.md

 ## Datasets

-We perform the experiments on three dataset including [RefSegRS](https://github.com/zhu-xlab/rrsis) ,[RRSIS-D](https://github.com/Lsan2401/RMSIN) and our proposed dataset LandRef.It can be downloaded from [LandRef](https://drive.google.com/file/d/1yd8xT6GzXLa9H_5NCarI04HsYD7TcBpv/view?usp=drive_link).
+We perform the experiments on three dataset including [RefSegRS](https://github.com/zhu-xlab/rrsis) ,[RRSIS-D](https://github.com/Lsan2401/RMSIN) and our proposed dataset [LandRef](https://drive.google.com/file/d/1yd8xT6GzXLa9H_5NCarI04HsYD7TcBpv/view?usp=drive_link).

 ## Training
 We use `DistributedDataParallel` from PyTorch.
 To run on 2 GPUs (with IDs 0 and 1) on a single node: